 The majority of hikers who hike this trail from San Sebastián go to the coastal village of Pasajes, six kilometres away, and then often return using public transport.
 That was my plan at the beginning.
 But as the temperature began to worsen (the fog became even thicker, then it began to rain hard), I decided to alter my plans.
 Rather than continuing on the Camino towards Pasajes, I decided to leave the coastal trail and follow the path leading to the summit of Mount Ulia.

-I thought that the fog would decrease once I was in the forest, but on the contrary, it seemed to me that it became even thick.
+I thought that the fog would decrease once I was in the forest, but on the contrary, it seemed to me that it became even thicker.
 And if there were several hikers on the Camino, the path to the top of Ulia was completely deserted.
 Everything looked a bit eerie A perfect set for a horror movie (is it normal that I continued to find it beautiful and magical?).

 The climb continued to be smooth and easy.
 I eventually reached the summit, where there is a restaurant and a park.
 There is also an observation deck from which, when the weather is clear, you can probably see the sea.
 But when I was there, I could hardly see the trees right in front of me.